CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

 The robot will work best if you have purchased an additional battery pack so it can run without being attached to a plug

+## Connect to the Robot

+Connect up a Keyboard, Mouse and Monitor to the Raspberry Pi.

+Alternatively if you would like to control your robot remotely, set up the Raspberry Pi to use VNC and connect to the Raspberry Pi using the VNC Viewer

 ## Test the motors

+'''python
+from gpiozero import CamJamKitRobot # Import DistanceSensor and CamJamKitRobot from the GPIOzero Library from time import sleep # Import sleep from the time library ,,,

 ## Test the Line Sensor